 Contact another supervisor to corroborate his/her observation.
 In situations in which it is believed the student may endanger the safety of patients, employees or self, the students' supervisor will immediately remove the students from the clinical situation before taking further action.
-If reasonable suspension in corroborated the student should be confronted with the observations and asked to undergo screening as soon as possible.
-School personnel will make arrangements for the testing.
-A student who refuses to undergo testing will be subject to disciplinary action.
+If reasonable suspension is corroborated, the student should be confronted with the

 Detailed documentation of the basis for reasonable suspension and the subsequent steps taken should be made as soon after the event as possible.
 Please follow the "Suggested Information to Include when Reporting Reasonable Suspension of Drug/Alcohol Use" format (attached).
-The documentation should include the date; time and persons involved, and should be signed by the supervisors involved, along with the information listed on the following page.
+The documentation should include the date, time and people involved, and should be signed by the supervisors involved, along with the information listed on the following page.